payberah/id2221/lab1/lab1.md

    ```

 ### The Input Data
-The given input, `users.xml` is in XML format with the following syntax:
+The input file, `users.xml`, is in XML format with the following syntax:
    ```xml
 <row Id="-1" Reputation="1"
   CreationDate="2014-05-13T21:29:22.820" DisplayName="Community"